 12. Traveling with a big group?
 Consider a vacation rental — it can be cheaper than booking multiple hotel rooms, and give you a more authentic local experience.
 Plus, you’ll have a kitchen where you can cook your own meals and save a little more dough.

 While You Are Traveling

-13. Get a collapsable water bottle.
+13. Get a collapsible water bottle.
 You can take it through security at the airport, and it will pay for itself pretty quickly when you don’t have to buy a $5 bottle of water at your gate.
 Plus, you can keep it tucked away in a purse or backpack and refill it on your travels to save even more.

 14. Take public transport as often as possible.
 Especially in foreign countries, it can be daunting, but grab an app for your phone (or print a public transportation map) before you leave to make things easier.
-Google Maps can be viewed offline if, while you are still on WiFi before you set out, you type “ok maps” into the searchbar to save your current view.
-MetrO (for IOS and Android) is another great app for navigating public transport around the globe.
+Google Maps can be viewed offline if, while you are still on WiFi before you set out, you type “ok maps” into the search bar to save your current view.
+MetrO (for iOS and Android) is another great app for navigating public transport around the globe.

 15. Bring your student ID card to get discounts at attractions.
 Even if you graduated a few years ago, many student IDs don’t have expiration dates.

 16. Do a bit of research on when the local museums and attractions have free or discounted days to save on entrance fees.

 17. International data plans for your phone can be pricey.
 If you don’t plan on needing much data (and can mostly stick to WiFi), a basic international plan with your carrier might work.
 If you need to take internet with you wherever you go, try a mobile option like MiFi or Tep Wireless.
 You can also use apps like WiFi Finder to map out where you can grab free WiFi while you are out and about.